gcgcny/discord-email-webhook/README.md

 # Post incoming emails to Discord

-- Receives inbound emails through Postmark (postmarkapp.com).
+- Receives inbound emails through ForwardEmail
 - Breaks message apart into Discord embeds, then POST it to the specified webhook

-If Postmark is unavailable or no longer free, forwardemail is free and will also work, but requires listing the API endpoint publicly, which does present some spam potential.
-It is preferable to restrict knowledge the endpoint to prevent spam in the Discord channel.
+- Also use gpt-4.1-mini to summarize in gen z slang

-Alternatively, consider Haraka server for a fully self-hosted implementation.
+ForwardEmail paid plan required to prevent spam.